xkizer/paystack-magento/README.md

 ## Prepare

 - Before you can start taking payments through Paystack, you will first need to sign up at:
-[link-signup][link-signup].
+[https://dashboard.paystack.co/#/signup][link-signup].
 To receive live payments, you should request a Go-live after you are done with configuration and have successfully made a test payment.
-- Either: Download a release version from the [releases page][link-releases]
+- Either: Download a released `.tgz` file from the [releases page][link-releases]
-- OR: Locate this plugin on [Magento Connect][link-magento-connect] and copy the extension key.
+- OR: ~Locate this plugin on [Magento Connect][link-magento-connect] and copy the extension key.~ Pending Approval.

 ## Install